ChrisWhealy/HFVL/README.md

 # HFVL Language Syntax

-The SHA visualizations serve as examples of how to use HFVL.
+The various SHA visualizations serve as examples of how to use HFVL.
-The syntax of HFVL is somewhat unique, but simplistic in nature.
+The language syntax is somewhat simplistic, but provides sufficient tools for being able to visualise the internal workings the different SHA algorithms.

 ---

 ## Frames

 All the visual transitions occur within a basic processing unit known as a `Frame`.
+A visulaisation must contain at least one frame.

 Every frame starts with a `Frame :` command and ends with the `Frame End` command.
 A sample frame statement is below.